 The personally identifying information we collect on the WTMA Site

-- When you register on behalf of your child, whether during pre-registration or during general registration:
+When you register on behalf of your child:

-- Under the “billing” tab, we ask you for your first and last name, street address, e-mail address, phone number, and your credit-card information.
+- On the account creation and payment pages, we ask you for your first and last name, complete street address, email address, phone number, and credit card information.

-- When you “subscribe to our notification list,” we ask you for your first and last name, e-mail address, and phone.
+- When you “subscribe to our newsletter,” we ask you for your first and last name, email address, and phone number.